-- 307 102.10-1.
-A candidate shall only accept contributions from individuals who are members of the - Nation or individuals related by blood or marriage to the candidate. - 309 102.10-2.
-A candidate shall not accept contributions from any business, whether sole proprietorship, partnership, corporation, or other business entity. - 311 102.10-3.
-A candidate shall not solicit or accept contributions in any office, business and/or facility of the Nation. - 313 102.10-4.
+- (10-1) Candidates.
+A candidate shall only accept contributions from individuals who are members of the Nation or individuals related by blood or marriage to the candidate.
+Candidates may - 102.10-2.
+A candidate shall not accept contributions from any business, whether sole proprietorship, partnership, corporation, or other business entity. - (2) Candidates 102.10-3.
+A candidate shall not solicit or accept contributions in any office or, business/and/or facility of the Nation. - (b) Fines.
+Violation 102.10-4.
 Violations of Campaign Financing Restrictions.
-A violation of the campaign financing restrictions shall result in a fine. - (a) The Election Board shall impose the fine in an amount specified in a resolution adopted by the Oneida Business Committee. - (b) Fines shall be paid to the Election Board within ninety (90) days after the fine is issued.
+A violation of the contribution campaign financing restrictions shall result in a fine imposed by the. - (a) The Election Board shall impose the fine in an amount specified in a resolution adopted by the Oneida Business Committee. - (b) Fines shall be paid to the Election Board within ninety (90) days after the fine is issued.
 If the fine is not paid by this deadline, the Election Board may seek to collect the money owed through the Nation's garnishment and/or per capita attachment process. - (c) Money received from fines shall be deposited into the General Fund.

-102.11.
-Campaign Signs and Campaigning
+102.5-911.
+Campaign Signs and Campaigning: